 $205 per youth - Regular Registration Fee after May 6, 2022

-Many discounts are available this year, including Early Bird, Sibling, Multi-week, and Pack discounts.
+Many discounts are available this year, including Early Bird, Sibling, and Pack discounts.

-Please contact Samantha Andreas at 419-843-0107 prior to completing the online registration process to receive discounts.
+Please contact the program assistant at 419-843-0107 prior to completing the online registration process to receive discounts.

 Registration cost includes a unique Day Camp T-shirt, camp patch, lunch, and a week-long experience your Camper will never forget!